 Non-12-step support groups work by giving users a chance at recovery without a higher power.
 By not relying on this feature, these programs open themselves up to those who aren’t necessarily religious or spiritual.
 For this reason, non religious alcohol support groups are vital

-Treatment is based around science instead.
+Alcohol addiction rehab treatment is based around science instead.
 It views alcohol as a behavioral disorder and aims to change that.
 The gatherings in non-12-step programs are often much smaller, so users don’t have to be as comfortable with sharing, it is all about self improvement.

 Support Groups For Families